tscrivanich27/EC530_health_platform/README.md

 1) JSON file with no Device ID -> Program should abort with an error message
 2) JSON file with invalid Device ID type -> Program should abort with an error message
 3) JSON file with no Device Serial Number -> Program should abort with an error message
+4) JSON file with invalid Device Serial Number type -> Program should abort with an error message
+5) JSON file with no Device Data -> Program should abort with an error message